 How to write a blogger outreach email?

-Is there a science to it?
+Is there a science to blogger outreach?
 Well, I don’t recommend using ready-to-go scripts.
 As a blogger, somehow, you can always feel when someone’s pitching you cold with a generic copy-and-paste template.

-I have this essential public relations checklist for writing blogger outreach emails.
-I don’t use it to be sly or in any way to automate my writing, but I use it to make sure I don’t miss any essential parts.
+I have this PR checklist for writing blogger outreach emails.
+I don’t use it to be sly or in any way to automate my writing, rather I use it to ensure I don’t miss a beat.

 (Always Include) Honesty